Taking your dog for a walk around the block could cause him to contract a fatal and contagious disease …

 But that doesn’t mean they don’t exist.

-So … let’s review in more detail some of the safety concerns with the parvovirus vaccine.
+So … let’s review in more detail some of the safety concerns with parvovirus vaccine for puppies.

 We mentioned earlier that maternal antibodies can’t protect against the chemicals in vaccines …